dfossouo/hbase-py/README.md

 # Java 1.8
 # In case of Errors during the compilation change the property inside README.md <scala.version>2.11</scala.version>

+1. Give right permission in Ranger

+The user who will run the script will need access to /user/hbase folder on HDFS.

+Give the permission according to it.

+Also give permission to the user to allow him to create or delete tables of the project.

-1. Sample of Usage of the tables
+2. Sample of Usage of the tables

 Edit the file according to your cluster informations :